savaki/swag/README.md

 ## Example

-The simplest way to get startewd
+The simplest way to get started